sailscastshq/docs.sailscasts.com/docs/wish/github.md

 ## The callback

-Note the callback URL we set above that `wish` will callback?
+Note the callback URL we set above that Wish will callback?
 Let's also implement that starting from the route in `routes.js`

 ```js
 'GET /auth/callback': 'auth/callback',